A popular fragrant shrub, Port Wine Magnolia is an evergreen flowering tree or shrub with perfumed flowers that are the colour of port wine.

 Landscaping Uses

-- Port Wine Magnolia has a number of uses in the garden, they make excellent hedges, easy to prune and they do form a good dense screen.
-They also flower on old wood, which means pruning will not intcruot flowering.
+- They make excellent hedges, easy to prune and they do form a good dense screen.
+They also flower on old wood, which means pruning will not interrupt flowering.

-- They also make a great filler in the garden border, with good glossy foliage and being easy care they are very low maintenance.
+- They make a great filler in the garden border, with good glossy foliage and being easy care they are very low maintenance.

-Problems can be caused by over watering or a mineral deficiency yellow leaves are often the first sign.
+Most Problems can be caused by over watering or a mineral deficiency yellow leaves are often the first sign.

 - If you are growing in a container provide some shade for the container itself so the root system remains cool.